 2 eggs

-1/2 cup light cream (I use sour cream)
+1/2 cup light cream (I always use sour cream)

 1. Preheat the oven to 350F.
 Lightly grease a 13 x 9 x 2 inch pan and line with parchment paper so that cake can be lifted out of the pan.
-(I used a bundt pan and lost the sugar on top of the cake, when I turned the pan over to get the cake on a cake plate.)
+(I used a bundt pan and lost the sugar on top of the cake, when I inverted the pan, to get the cake on a cake plate.)

-3. With electric mixer at medium speed (or with a spoon), cream butter until light.
+3. With electric mixer at medium speed, cream butter until light.
 Gradually add 1 cup sugar, beating until fluffy.
+(This cake batter is best made in a stand mixer, with a hand held mixer or the good old fashioned way with a wooden spoon.)

-4. Then add eggs, beating until very light and fluffy.
+4. Add eggs, beating until very light and fluffy.

 6. Pour batter into prepared pan.
-Dust top evenly with remaining 1/4 cup sugar combined with nutmeg.
-I don't use 1/4 cup of sugar, maybe half of that.
+Dust top evenly with remaining 1/8 cup sugar combined with nutmeg.
 It is a very thick batter.
 Spread batter into the baking pan.
 Smooth off the top in the baking pan and knock it firmly on the table for the batter to settle in.

 7. Bake for 35 minutes, or until cake tester inserted in centre comes out clean.

 8. Cut into squares.
-Serve hot, spread with butter, if desired.
-I never tried this.
-But that's what the original recipe says.
+Serve hot, spread with butter.
+I've never tried this.
+But that's what the original recipe calls for.

 Comments